What is Australia known for?

 Freshwater Crocodiles are only located in northern Australia, residing in lagoons, billabongs, and rivers, far from the coast.

-Australia is famously one of the top surfing destinations in the world and many surfers flock to Australia to take advantage of the best waves.
+Surfing is also famous in Australia, and one of the top surf destinations in the world.
+Many surfers flock to Australia to take advantage of the best waves and world class conditions.

 From Bells Beach on the Great Ocean Road in Victoria, Byron Bay in New South Wales and Noosa Main Beach in Queensland, to the surf brands Billabong, Quicksilver and Rip Curl (founded in Torquay, Victoria), it is fair to say that Australia and surfing are synonymous.